nxp-imx/nxp-nnstreamer-examples/face/README.md

 [example_emotion_detection_tflite.py](./example_emotion_detection_tflite.py) | i.MX 8M Plus <br> i.MX 93 | UltraFace <br> Deepface-emotion <br> | TFLite | NPU | camera<br>gst-launch<br>

 Those examples use 2 GStreamer pipelines that are running concurrently.<br>
-Esc or ctrl+C key presses stop the execution of all the pipelines.
+Esc or ctrl+C key presses stop the execution of all the pipelines.<br>
+Display can be flipped using the --mirror option.<br>

 Note: for i.MX 93, issue with face demos on Linux release 6.1.22_2.0.0